claudioarena/FGS-Sim/README.md

 	- Added background from zodiacal light into Test::addNoise(params).
 The FGS FOV is taken to be 3 arcminutes, hence the 180 arcseconds normalisation.
 	Reference: Schmude R., "Photoelectric Magnitude Measurements of the Zodiacal Light", [International Amateur-Professional Photoelectric Photometry Communication, No. 75, p.24 (1999)](http://adsabs.harvard.edu/full/1999IAPPP..75...24S "Journal link")
+	- 2.2.1E 2017-09-07
+		- Branch to find the dominant source of uncertainty.
+Revert by uncommenting lines in MonteCarlo.cpp and MonteCarlo.hpp